rutujaingle05/Call-Center-Trend-/README.md

 # Call-Center-Trend-
 This is Power Bi Virtual case experience offered by forage where i got opportunity to work with three real time data tasks to build insights.
 1.Call Centre Trends- Developed CALL CENTERTREND DASHBOARD offering insights for improve potential improvement analysis of customer and agents' behaviour
 Call Center Trend Analyisis
-1. Background and Overview
+1.DataBackground and Overview
 This dashboard was developed as part of a virtual internship simulation by PwC through Forage.
 The task was to create a comprehensive analytical report on Call Center Trends using realistic datasets.
 The goal was to help stakeholders assess call performance, agent productivity, and customer satisfaction over time.

-2️⃣Data Structure and Overview
+2.Data Structure and Overview
 The project involved two main datasets:
 •	Call Dataset:
 o	Date of Call